 CPJ is a founding member of the ACOS Alliance, which stands for ‘A Culture of Safety’ and promotes the Freelance Journalist Safety Principles which news organizations and press groups have signed.
 The principles are designed to improve safety and help journalists and news organizations talk about safety with each other.
 Although there is no such thing as foolproof security, there are basic steps that news organizations and individual journalists can take to understand risk and improve their chances of protecting themselves and their sources.

 You can find more information about the ACOS Alliance, the Freelance Journalist Safety Principles, ACOS signatories, and see details on resources available to freelancers here.

 Journalists in Distress Network

-CPJ is also a member of the Journalists in Distress (JID) network, a group of 18 international organizations that provide direct assistance to journalists and media workers whose lives or careers are threatened because of their work.
-Each organization has its own mandate and criteria for emergency assistance; the network does not engage in joint advocacy.
-The JID network was established in 2006 to allow member organizations with freedom of expression mandates to more easily share information, coordinate joint efforts, and avoid duplication.
+CPJ is a founding member of the Journalists in Distress (JID) network, a group of 24 international organizations that provide direct assistance to journalists and media workers whose lives or careers are threatened because of their work.
+Established in 2006, JID allows members to coordinate responses and share information securely.
+Each group has its own mandate and assistance criteria; the network does not engage in advocacy.

 Members of the JID Network: